jyguzman/inventory-tracking-app/README.md

 ## Testing

-To run the tests, type and enter the command "npm test" in the shell (not the console.)
+To run the tests, visit the Replit (https://replit.com/@jyguzman/inventory-tracking-app), go to the shell (not the console), type the command "npm test" in the shell and press "enter".